5 Surefire Techniques to Develop a Character's Personality in Every Scene

 A character's actions and reactions provide valuable insights into their personality.
 Show how they behave in different situations and how they respond to challenges or conflicts.
 Do they jump into action, carefully analyze the situation, or withdraw altogether?
 Do they approach problems with optimism, skepticism, or caution?

-By consistently portraying a character's actions and reactions, you can demonstrate their values, strengths, weaknesses, and growth throughout the story.
+Resources like Character Action Planner can help you map out consistent behavior patterns, demonstrating a character's values, strengths, weaknesses, and growth throughout the story.
 These behaviors should be consistent with their established traits, allowing readers to better understand and connect with the character.

 Internal Monologue and Thoughts